 In practice, prioritization can be an inclusive process so as to benefit from open discussion, inquiry and debate.
 However, the ND must guard against weak or ill-informed recommendations.

 Reporters always should be encouraged to offer story ideas.
 Many newsrooms use a story-pitch process to vet reporter story ideas.

 When time is of the essence — such as during a crisis — the ND may need to minimize discussion or simply dictate priorities.

 What flows from your priorities is your distribution of resources.
-These resources include labor, money, time, communication, and equipment.
-Managing resources involves rationing them in strategic ways.
+These resources include labor, money, time and equipment.
+Manage them strategically.

-Some rationing is established well in advance — such as the scheduling of your staff, their salaries, etc.
+Some rationing is established well in advance — such as staff salaries, job scope and scheduling.